Sapienza-University-Rome/ADM/EVALUATION.md

 ### Peer evaluation
 * For each homework, some (randomly chosen) students will review the assignment of 2 random groups (peer review)
-* Your group will get around three reviews
+* Therefore, each group will get around 6 reviews

 The homework you should review will be communicated through email.
 Once you have completed your review, you will submit it through a form where you will be asked to tell us the group score for each section and explain your choices.